Reuben-Brewer/EmailAndSMS_ReubenPython2and3Class/InstallFiles_and_SupportDocuments/README_EmailAndSMS_ReubenPython2and3Class.txt

 EmailAndSMS_ReubenPython2and3Class

 A class for sending SMS/Text messages and emails (including .txt, .jpg/image, and Excel-file attachments), with the ability to hook to a Tkinter GUI.
-Uses the smtplib module
+Uses the smtplib module.

 Reuben Brewer, Ph.D.